danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-for-react-and-dart.md

 intro: A unidirectional data flow pattern for building infinitely nestable modules in React and Dart.
 Ultimately it helps to break up your app into smaller reusable modules, which are easier to understand and easier to test.
 ---

-I've been experimenting with Dart and React over the last few months, and as part of these experiments, I've been using a pattern that's inspired by the [Elm Architecture] to structure data flow.
+I've been experimenting with Dart and React over the last few months, and as part of these experiments, I've been using a pattern that's inspired by [Elm][Elm Architecture] to structure data flow.

+With this pattern, your application is split up into modules that follow a specific convention.
+Each module has a state, a view and a set of actions.
+Modules can be nested infinitely deep inside other modules, but each module is only concerned about its immediate children.

+As you'll see, every module is self contained.
+They never reach outside themselves to change or retrieve their state.
+This makes using them as a [deferred library][lazy loading] a snap, and allows you to keep the initial size of your app small.

-This pattern allows you to build React modules that are infinitely nestable, and where each module is only concerned about its immediate children.
-It also centralizes the state of your application, such that it becomes the single source of truth when rendering your views.
-This has the potential of eliminating a suite of bugs, where the internal state of your views gets out of sync with the application.
+This pattern also centralizes application state, and serves as a single source of truth when rendering views.
+This eliminates a whole suite of bugs where the internal state of the view can becomes out of sync with the application.

+Lastly, state modification and rerendering of the application happens through a unidirectional data flow.
+This really simplifies the process of state modification and updating your views.
+Plus, it makes reasoning about your application a whole lot easier.

-Overall, it's been working well in these experiments, and we've decided to use it on a new product that we just started at [Mixbook].
-I think you'll find this pattern to be simple, elegant, and will ultimately allow you to create web apps that stay modular.
+Overall, the pattern's been working well in these experiments, and we've decided to use it on a new product that we just started at [Mixbook].
+I think you'll find it to be simple, pretty powerful, and will ultimately allow you to create web apps that stay modular.

-As previously mentioned, this pattern is inspired by Elm, but is tailored to support a non-functional language like Dart.
-This pattern can also be applied to React application written in non-Dart languages, like JavaScript, with the help of a reactive library like RxJS or Bacon.
+As previously mentioned, this pattern is inspired by Elm, but is tailored to support non-functional languages like Dart.
+However, it can easily be adapted to non-Dart languages, like JavaScript, with the help of a reactive library like RxJS or Bacon.

-To get started, I'll introduce the basic pattern, then use it to build a web app with a single component.
-After that we'll modify the app to reuse the component in a dynamic list.
-For those of you how like to dive straight into the [source code], the completed app is up on Github.
+I'll start out by introducing the basic pattern, then use it to build an app that has a single module.
+After that, we'll modify the app to reuse the module in a dynamic list.
+For those of you how like to dive straight into [source code], the completed app is up on Github for you to look at.

 ## The Basic Pattern

-Each module is a Dart library that's separated into three parts: a state, a view and actions.
+Each module is a Dart library that's separated into three parts: a state, a view and a set of actions.

 ### View